 This video is a great introduction to my career and leadership experiences.
 If you’d like me to give a talk for you or chat to your students, just let me know.
 I can be contacted through this page, or on email@example.com

 I qualified as a Registered General Nurse in 1976 from the Queen Elizabeth School of Nursing, Birmingham.
 I hold a Masters Degree from Cardiff University College of Medicine, and a Postgraduate Diploma in Management Studies (with Distinction).
-On retirement I was awarded the title of Professor Emerita from Oxford Brookes University.
+On retirement I was awarded the title of Emeritus Professor from Oxford Brookes University.

 I have completed the Higher Education Leadership Foundation’s Top Management Programme and a CASE study tour of Canada, looking at Advancement and Alumni Relations practice in universities in and around Toronto, Ontario.
 I participated in the residential Women’s Leadership Forum at Harvard Business School in June 2013.

 I blog because it’s a great way to connect.
 My blogs are personal and reflect my own views and thoughts, except when they reflect someone else’s!
 I also tweet on @ProfJuneG where you can get a sense of how I think and react.